The power of rest

-The practice was adapted by Swami Satyananda Saraswati from a traditional Tantric practice of nyasa.
-It focuses on creating total muscular relaxation and gives the mind over to this process.
+The practice has a rich tradition of a number of sources.
+I first encountered Yoga Nidra adapted by Swami Satyananda Saraswati from a traditional Tantric practice of nyasa.
+This Satyananda style of delivery focuses on creating total muscular relaxation and gives the mind over to this process.
 Whilst the mind is busy relaxing the body or counting the breath, it enables our awareness to deepen and in this state there is the potential to sow seeds into our unconscious mind for change.
-Using a personal resolve or San Kalpa, a short positive statement in simple language, we can help ourselves in areas where we need support, for example, being kinder to our family, being more assertive at work, not wasting energy on needless tasks or late night internet surfing; the list could be and is endless.
-Whatever part of our lives, busy and complicated as they are, most of us can fess up to something that could do with a little ‘work’.
+Using a personal resolve or San Kalpa, a short positive statement in simple language, we can help ourselves in areas where we need support, for example, being kinder to ourselves and thereby our family, being more assertive, not wasting energy on needless tasks or late night internet surfing; the list could be and is endless.
+Whatever part of our lives, busy and complicated as they are, sometimes a little ‘work’ on ourselves can bring huge benefits and much contentment.

 Devised for the Seasonal Yoga Training Course, it draws from the course yoga nidra.
 I recorded it on my laptop, so apologies for the audio quality of my voice.
 The mp3 is woven together with beautiful music from Latin Soul by Andrea Terrano and used with his kind permission.